tanjidhasan41/api-automation-with-rest-assured/README.md

 - Automated the above API requests with necessary assertions.
 - Handled positive cases to validate the functionality.
-- Added negative cases to verify error handling, including:
+- Added negative cases to verify error handling.
-  - Invalid input formats (e.g., missing fields during registration).
-  - Unauthorized access (e.g., admin-only actions attempted by regular users).
-  - Attempting to edit or delete non-existent items or users.

 ## How to Run the Tests
 **Step 1: Clone the Repository**